 What is “trending” on the news or social media changes as often as I change my one year-old’s diapers.
 With new technology and the need for people to constantly be on the cusp of something new, we lose a sense of something firm we can plant our lives on.
-If everyone wants to follow the latest social trends in the pop culture we’ll be pulled in all directions like an ever blowing leaf unable to find any firm, secure home.
-We also lose the truth.
-All this messaging in our pop culture is like a cacophony of noise that clutters up our mind and pulls us away from the firmness of the truth.
+If everyone wants to follow the latest social trend or phrase in the pop culture they’ll be pulled in all directions like an ever blowing leaf unable to find any firm, secure home.
+They will also lose the truth.
+All this messaging in our pop culture is like a cacophony of noise that clutters up the human mind and pulls the person away from the firmness of the truth.
 Because if the pop culture is ever changing it can’t be tied down to anything concrete like the truth.
 What do we know about the truth?
 The truth never changes.
 Let’s take an obvious truth statement like 2+2=4.
-Does this truth statement change like the ever blowing leaf of the pop culture?
-No. So, the truth will set us free from this ever changing false description of reality.
+Does this truth statement change like the ever changing messages of the pop culture?
+No. Therefore, the truth will set us free from this ever shifting false description of reality that one finds in pop culture land.
 And deep down everyone wants the truth.
 We don’t want to be duped or lied to.
 Well, the pop culture is just a fancy lie of who we really are.
 If you are guided by the pop culture’s message to live for the pleasures of your senses you won’t be the person you were created to be.
 Rather, you’ll have a false version of yourself play the lead role in your life while the real you gets kicked aside to the curb.

 The second problem with the pop culture is that it does not bring a person ultimate happiness.
 If it did, we wouldn’t want more and more of it.
 The fact that we want more of it is proof it doesn’t work.
 As philosopher Blaise Pascal indicates, “If man were happier, the less diversions [pop culture] he had the happier he would be.”
 So, if the diversions of the pop culture worked, than we would be content and happy with what we receive from it.
 But, we are never content in the world of the pop culture.
 We are in a constant, often restless seeking mode for more and better experiences.
-In other words, the fact the pop culture trends and messages keeps changing shows that its message is weak in actually sustaining us with any lasting happiness.
+In other words, the fact the pop culture trends and messages keeps changing shows us that its message is weak in actually sustaining us with any lasting happiness.
 Instead, the pop culture is more like a drug that gives us a little buzz for awhile but never satisfies us.
 When we keep running to the pop culture for fulfillment we become like that addict that needs their little fix but never finds anything lasting from this drug.
 We are constantly restless in the pop culture looking for that peace.
 I’m very much reminded of what Bono of U2 sang about in his classic song: I still haven’t found what I’m looking for: “I have climbed the highest mountains, I have run through the fields. . .
 I have run I have crawled.
 I have scaled these city walls but I still haven’t found what I’m looking for.”
 Bono is right.
 We can have all these grand experiences and “things” in the pop culture, but we’re still never going to be satisfied by them.
 They don’t work.
 We need something more, and that something more is God.
 All you have to do is look at the lives of the saints to see this.

 There is another major problem the pop culture can’t do for you.
 It can’t usher your soul into the next life.
 In fact the pop culture is largely silent on death.
 The only thing the modern culture can do is make you temporarily forget about death.
 But, it can’t usher you past death and into the next life.
 The pop culture gives you absolutely nothing on the 3 big questions in your life: Who made me?
 What makes me happy?
 What ushers me into the next life?
 So, let’s add it up.
 On the three most important questions in life the pop culture is batting a paltry 0-3.
 In fact, the social status image of the pop culture very much distracts people from asking these important questions.
 I would submit very few people ponder these three questions today precisely because they are so distracted by our modern culture.
-So, our modern day culture acts as a deafening noise to drown us out from asking these 3 important questions.
+Therefore, our modern day culture acts as a deafening noise to drown us out from asking these 3 important questions.
 The reason being is because the pop culture has nothing to offer you in these questions.
 However, when we enter God into these 3 questions we are now batting a perfect 3-3.
 So, in sum don’t live your life completely embedded in the world of the modern pop culture.
 That is like living as a fish out of water.
 Live for the truth.
 Pick the world of God over the world of man.
 This is the truth and this truth will surely set you free.